dflorez0/LuaOOPTutorial/README.md

 does not change a lot in this example but it is very powerful.

 #### With Inheritance ####
-_OOP.lua_ manage metatable inheritance and children inherit from metatable as well as other properties. *BE CAREFUL* in case of multiple inheritance metatable functions present in both motherclass, like in the _Cat_ class inheriting from _Animal_ and _Felis_, the function from the last motherclass overrides all the previous class.
+_OOP.lua_ manages metatable inheritance and children inherit the metatable as well as other properties. *BE CAREFUL*: In case of multiple inheritance, metatable functions present in both motherclasses, like in the _Cat_ class inheriting from _Animal_ and _Felis_, the function from the last motherclass overrides all the previous classes.
 For example we can add a _tostring_ override in _Felis_.
 ```lua
 ...